HFAnalyticsLab/LondonR-presentation/README.md

 ## Project Description

-Slides for presentation at LondonR 25 August 2020 ([link to recording])(https://youtu.be/LQKgiGgibds).
+Slides for presentation at LondonR 25 August 2020 [link to recording](https://youtu.be/LQKgiGgibds).

 Presentation covers the [monstR package](https://github.com/HFAnalyticsLab/monstR/).